zhirshya/blog/_posts/2018-07-11-A-Problem-of-Bainu-App-for-Android.md

 ---
 layout: post
-title: A Problem of Bainu App for Android ?
+title: A Problem of Bainu App for Android?
 date: 2018-07-11
 ---
 Bainu is a traditional Mongolian app for socialization, which has been developed by Zuga tech, Hohhot.